anubhavyadav/Caxuo_PICorg/README.md

 - 🔁 Auto-refresh after each operation
 - 💬 WhatsApp Web sharing support
 - 📊 Open Multiple images at Once
-- 🗑️ To remove the app, simply delete its unzipped folder.
+- 💻 Easily Remove the App from your Computer - just Delete its unzipped Folder (No uninstallation required).

 ---